 This first release is considered MVP and it’s safe to say we’re just getting started with Decipher.
 The product has a robust roadmap, including a commercial release next year which will deliver a suite of advanced features and tools that can be unlocked by upgrading from the free version to a subscription-based model.

-From our clients' perspective, they are on a rocket that has cleared orbit fast and see us as an integral part of their team.
+From our clients' view-point, they are on a rocket that has cleared orbit fast and see us as an integral part of their team.
 Here's what Decipher Marketing Manager Suzanne Malone had to say:

 From the beginning we worked as one team to build the service offer from creation to development and design through to activation in the market.